 By Lance Shearman

-Lance Shearman is a Registered Financial Adviser with Velocity Financial.
+Lance Shearman (FSP431426) is a Financial Adviser with Velocity Financial (FSP95466).
 No investment decision should be taken based on the information in this blog alone.
-A Disclosure Statement is available free of charge upon request
+A disclosure statement is available here on our website.